Matt Greiner: Personal life

 Greiner is an outspoken Christian.
 He was homeschooled as a child, which gave him more time to practice drumming.
 On the album Constellations, the song "Indonesia" was written as a tribute to David Clapper, who was Greiner's second cousin.
 Greiner was raised on Contemporary Christian music and he grew up going to festivals such as Cornerstone, Creation, and Purple Door.
+He would also spent time attending micro sprint races with his family and would listen to NASCAR on weekends.

+Since 2012, Greiner has sporadically posted drumming videos on his Youtube Channel.

+In January of 2026, Greiner missed August Burns Red performance on the Emo's Not Dead cruise due the birth of he and his wife’s second child.